Fox's Book of Martyrs

 His

-father, who discovered many marks of his early piety, particularly in his
+father, who discovered many marks of his early piety,

-reprehensions of the vices of his companions, designed him at
+particularly in his reprehensions of the vices of his companions, designed him at first for the Church, and got him presented, May 21,

-Notre Dame de la Gesine, in the Church of Noyon.
-In 1527 he was presented to
+1521, to the chapel of Notre Dame de la Gesine, in the Church of Noyon.
+In 1527

-the rectory of Marseville, which he exchanged in 1529
+he was presented to the rectory of Marseville, which

-for the rectory of Point l'Eveque, near Noyon.
-His
+he exchanged in 1529 for the rectory of Point l'Eveque, near Noyon.
+His father

-father afterward changed his resolution, and would
+afterward changed his resolution, and would have him

-resigned the chapel of Gesine and the rectory of Pont l'Eveque,
+chapel of Gesine and the rectory of Pont l'Eveque, in 1534.
+He made a great progress in that science, and

-in 1534.
-He made a great progress in that science, and improved no less in the knowledge of divinity by his private studies.
-At Bourges he applied to the Greek
+improved no less in the knowledge of divinity by his

-tongue, under the direction of Professor Wolmar.
+of Professor Wolmar.

 His